Snapchat Marketing walkthrough

 Select a specific report to pull data from the Snapchat Marketing.

-Several reports can be split into stats reports, denoted with stats as a suffix, and non-stats reports.
-Start to build the Snapchat data integration river by selecting the report you wish to pull.
+You can split several reports into stats reports (with stats as a suffix) and non-stats reports.
+Start to build the Snapchat data integration Data Flow by selecting the report you wish to pull.

 Stats reports